Frequently Asked Questions

 Will the fact that I am registered with the Disability and Dyslexia Service be stated on my degree certificate?

 No, nor will it mention any support you’ve had.

 I think I might be dyslexic.
 How can I find out if I am?

 The Disability and Dyslexia Service can arrange for you to have a full assessment.

 What happens if I need to take time out from my course?

-If you need to take time out, come and talk this through with a disability adviser.
-You might be able to take a short time out and catch up or you can take a longer time out (a period of ‘abeyance’) and then come back to your course when you’re ready.
+If you need time away from your course, please come and discuss this with a disability adviser.
+You may be able to have a short period of time away or you may require a longer period of time away (a period of ‘abeyance’).
+You can then return to your course when you’re ready.

 As a disabled student will I be able to apply for on-campus accommodation after my first year?

 Returning students aren’t usually entitled to on-campus accommodation.
 However, if you would be disadvantaged by not living on campus, it’s something that can be discussed with a disability adviser

 Yes, but you must only use the recordings for your own personal study and shouldn’t copy them or pass them on, unless we’ve arranged for someone to write them out for you.
 It’s courteous to let lecturers know that you’re recording but you don’t have to say why.